-Warmer weather is coming and you know what that means, right?
+Warmer weather is here to stay for a while and you know what that means, right?
 Yard sale season!
 I adore yard sale shopping almost as much as I love thrift store shopping!
-The chance to get a deal is fantastic when you’re shopping at garage sales, but it isn’t just the deals that I love.
-I love having my own garage sale!
+In fact, Steve and I often make yard sale shopping into entire days for a frugal date!
+The chance to get a deal is fantastic when you’re shopping at garage sales, but for me, it doesn’t stop at getting the deals.
+I also love having my own garage sale!
 Learning how to have a successful garage sale is something that took me years (and years) of practice, but because of that practice, I’ve gotten quite good at it.
 In fact, my last yard sale netted me over $1200 over a 4-day period and I have consistently made over $1,000 with each yard sale that I’ve had for the last five years.
 Crazy, right?
-No worries, because I’m going to teach you how to have a garage sale properly and how you can do the same thing too!
+It’s amazing what a few garage sale tips can do for your profit margin.

 Garage Sale Tips – How to Have a Successful Garage Sale

 When it comes to learning how to have a successful garage sale, you’ll have to do some work.
 I can sit here all day and give you all the garage sale tips that I know, but unless you’re willing to actually put my garage sale tips into practice, you’re not going to get anywhere.
 These are the tips that most garage sale pro’s use to have a successful garage sale so by putting them into play when you have your next garage sale, you will quickly become a pro as well.